DawidBastek/TodoList/README.md

 ### Tasks

-Create a new branch and complete the following tasks on that branch.

-1. Create automated UI tests for the following scenarios:
+Create automated UI tests for the following scenarios:
     * Create Account
         * Username cannot be empty
         * Password cannot be empty